TDI-Lab/M-SET-Documentation/Path Execution.md

   python3 Hardware/cdca_epos_executor.py <file containing drone path>
 ```
 (Note: This is the same command as is used to execute the drone paths in simulation, but without the `--sim`.)

+### Examples
+See the [Path Execution Examples](https://github.com/TDI-Lab/M-SET-Documentation/blob/main/Path%20Execution%20Examples.md) section for example drone paths to use.